c1nderscript/C1nder-s-Reading-Buddy/README.md

    What happens?
    Scan & Convert
    The Python script scans your knowledgebase directory (defaults to ``~/Documents/KnowledgeBase`` or the value of ``KB_DIR``), converts PDFs, DOCX, TXT, MDX, and Markdown to Markdown files in Ingest/.
-   It skips files already processed by referencing Logs/processed_files.log.
+   It skips files already processed by consulting `ledger.json`.

    Split Markdown
    Large markdown files are split into ~5,000 character chunks saved into Split/.